PierrunoYT/AI-Web-Crawler/README.md

-# Crawl4AI: Advanced Web Crawling and Data Extraction Library
+# AIWebCrawler: Advanced Web Crawling and Data Extraction Library

-Crawl4AI is a powerful and versatile Python library for web crawling, data extraction, and content analysis.
+AIWebCrawler is a powerful and versatile Python library for web crawling, data extraction, and content analysis.
 It provides a wide range of features to handle various web scraping scenarios, from basic crawling to advanced session-based extractions and AI-powered content analysis.

 ## Features